aaalexlit/ml-zoomcamp/doc/model_monitoring.md

 1. Run [dummy_metrics_calculation.py](../monitoring/dummy_metrics_calculation.py) to see how dummy metrics to check out grafana interface

 1. Run [evidently_metrics_calculation.py](../monitoring/evidently_metrics_calculation.py) to fill the dashboard with real metrics

+To save model's json between docker runs do the following:

+1. Create a dashboard
+2. Go to Dashboard settings
+3. Go to JSON model tab
+4. Copy json and save it in a file in the /dashboards directory eg in [../monitoring/dashboards/)](../monitoring/dashboards/) that will then be picked up be the grafana configuration described in [grafana_dashboards.yaml](../monitoring/config/grafana_dashboards.yaml)